GoogleChrome/web.dev/src/site/content/en/learn/css/typography/index.md

 ## font-variant

-[`font-variant`](https://developer.mozilla.org/docs/Web/CSS/font-variant) is a shorthand for a number of CSS properties that let you choose font variants like `small-caps` and `slashed-zero`.
+The [`font-variant`](https://developer.mozilla.org/docs/Web/CSS/font-variant) property is a shorthand for a number of CSS properties that let you choose font variants like `small-caps` and `slashed-zero`.
 The CSS properties this shorthand includes are [`font-variant-alternates`](https://developer.mozilla.org/docs/Web/CSS/font-variant-alternates), [`font-variant-caps`](https://developer.mozilla.org/docs/Web/CSS/font-variant-caps), [`font-variant-east-asian`](https://developer.mozilla.org/docs/Web/CSS/font-variant-east-asian), [`font-variant-ligatures`](https://developer.mozilla.org/docs/Web/CSS/font-variant-ligatures), and [`font-variant-numeric`](https://developer.mozilla.org/docs/Web/CSS/font-variant-numeric).
 Check out the links on each property for more details about its usage.

 {% Codepen {
   user: 'web-dot-dev',